 The domain management settings can usually be found in the control panel of your domain registrar.
 If your DNS is not managed by a registrar, you will have to configure the settings with your DNS service provider.

-Most registrars by default, point to a domain that begins with “www.”
-If you prefer not to use the “www” in your custom domain, make sure that your registrar uses the correct URL to point to the host.
+If you prefer not to include the “www” in your domain, make sure to point the correct version of your custom URL to the host.
 It may be necessary to edit the entry from “www.mystore.com” to “mystore.com.”
-If you are not sure how to do this, check your registrar’s support section for information about “DNS management” or “zone file configuration.”
-If you need more help, contact their technical support.
+If you need help, check your registrar’s support site for more information about DNS management or zone file configuration.